-Janine’s journey (as cultural critic) began when she was a youth arts educator / project manager, who worked in various roles for over 10 years.
-In this time, she formed successful partnerships with Victoria & Albert Museum, London College of Fashion, Hackney Museum, Design Museum and The National Archives amongst many others to deliver high impact projects.
-Janine still works with young people and is interested in work around criticality and power / privilege.
+Janine’s journey as a cultural critic began 10 years ago, when she first worked as a youth arts educator and manager.
+She noticed how white cultural institutions both ghettoises and colonises participation project as ‘hard-to reach’ without considering their power and privilege.
+This led her to develop arts practice that inspires critically amongst young people and have successful partnered with the Victoria & Albert Museum, London College of Fashion, Hackney Museum, Design Museum and The National Archives amongst many others to deliver high impact youth-led projects.
+Janine still works with young people and is interested in this work around criticality and power / privilege.